VincentTam/vincenttam.github.io/source/_posts/2014-09-03-git-commits-with-fugitive-dot-vim-on-windows.markdown

 but it's "aborting commit due to empty commit message".

 Why is the `-f` flag there?
 It's because the `--nofork` option causes gVim to be in the foreground in \*nix.
-I've learnt this from [here].
+I've learnt this from [GitHub].
 The `-w` flag in the commands for setting other editors as the default editor for Git is the key for the above quoted message.